zenglenn42/opengl-tutorial-tbb/README.md

 * Craft debug [vertex](https://github.com/zenglenn42/opengl-tutorial-tbb/blob/master/Resources/debugShader.vs) and [fragment](https://github.com/zenglenn42/opengl-tutorial-tbb/blob/master/Resources/debugShader.fs) shaders that allow easy overrides for incoming and outgoing variables.

 Even after deploying [theCherno's debug fu](https://www.youtube.com/watch?v=FBbPWSOQ0-w&index=10&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2) and wrangling community suggestions, I still have a blank window after a full day of effort.
 In the morning, I realize I don't know if the issue is on the CPU or GPU side.
 Is there a problem with the mesh vertices getting sent down?
 Backlevel driver weirdness on macOS?
 Are the shaders even *firing*?
 I mean, I *think* they're firing.
 I don't see any compile or link errors along that path.
 But how could I test that?
 With some stripped down shaders, I can hardcode the fragment color and should see a new color to my blank window ... yeah, that works.
-So I sift focus to the CPU side, dropping the mesh vertices array from the tutorial code and just wedging in my own legacy mesh triangle using the classic fixed-pipeline idiom:
+So I shift focus to the CPU side, dropping the mesh vertices array from the tutorial code and just wedging in my own legacy mesh triangle using the classic fixed-pipeline idiom:

 ```
 glBegin(GL_TRIANGES);